 Side effects that you should report to your doctor or health care professional as soon as possible:

-symptoms of infection like fever or chills, cough, sore throat, pain or difficulty passing urine
+-signs of infection - fever or chills, cough, sore throat, pain or trouble passing urine

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):